elunna/nerfhack-changelog/README.md

 ### Wizmode features
 * The #wizcrown command has been added for testing crowning (EvilHack)
 * The #wizclear (^z) command, clears all monsters on the screen (SpliceHack)
-* Wizard mode can override an artifact ignoring you (xNetHack)
+* Allow overriding artifact invoke timeout in wizmode (xNetHack)
 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters (UnNetHack)
 * Allow wishing for specific spell beings
 * Changed #debugfuzzer command to just #fuzz
 * Show timeouts for sick, rabid, withering, and other afflictions in the wizmode enlightenment menu
+* wiz_prop command to add properties to items in wizmode.

 ## INTRINSICS AND EXTRINSICS